 You do not need to make an appointment with your doctor to receive your results.
 Results can be obtained by phoning the practice.
 All results are read by the doctors or advanced nurse practitioner and comments made which shall be given to you on the phone.
-If you are then required to make an appointment to discuss these further, the receptionists can do this when you call.
+If the doctor finds the results to be acceptable, it is most likely a member of the reception team will be able to provide you with your results and there is no need to speak to a doctor.
+If you are then required to make an appointment to discuss these further, the receptionists can also do this when you call.

 We recommend you wait for a minimum of 3 working days after the test has been performed before calling us for the results.
 Some test results take longer to come back, so please be patient if there is no result back when you call.
 Please note you are responsible for contacting the surgery to get the results of your tests.

 A blood test is when a sample of blood is taken for testing in a laboratory.
 A blood test usually involves the health care assistant taking a blood sample from a blood vessel in your arm.
 Blood tests have a wide range of uses and are one of the most common types of medical test.
 For example, a blood test can be used to:

 - Confirm the presence of a bacterial or viral infection

 - See how well certain organs, such as the liver and kidneys, are functioning

 We do not accept samples handed in to reception by patents UNLESS the test has specifically been requested by a clinician who will give you the correct sample bottle for the test and a slip for you to hand in to reception.

 If you are asked to hand in a specimen, please do so before noon or your results may be delayed.

 An x-ray is a widely used diagnostic test to examine the inside of the body.
 X-rays are a very effective way of detecting problems with bones, such as fractures.
 They can also often identify problems with soft tissue such as pneumonia.
 There is a radiographer from Raigmore hospital at the Aviemore Medical Practice twice a week on Mondays and Thursdays.